Skip to content

 Dagster+ Branch Deployments

-When a pull request opens against a Dagster+ project, the platform spins up a branch deployment — an isolated code location that mirrors production but writes to a separate dev environment.
+When a pull request opens against a Dagster+ project, the platform spins up a branch deployment: an isolated code location that mirrors production but writes to a separate dev environment.
 The canonical Rocky-side response is to shadow-run every materialization against a sandboxed schema instead of production tables, so PR diffs are visible side-by-side without touching production data.

-dagster-rocky 0.4 ships three small primitives to make this trivial:
+dagster-rocky ships three small primitives for this:

-• is_branch_deployment() — boolean check for the standard Dagster+ env vars.
+• is_branch_deployment(): boolean check for the standard Dagster+ env vars.

-• branch_deployment_info() — structured snapshot of the deployment context (deployment name, PR number, Git SHA).
+• branch_deployment_info(): structured snapshot of the deployment context (deployment name, PR number, Git SHA).

 import dagster as dg